 Troubleshooting and information gathering questions in rough order of priority - record and share your answers

 - Have all source/target tuning settings been applied?
-(Delphix has recommendations for target host configuration for each type of OS)

 - Is AIX in scope?
 LSO / LRO can have a significant impact, as can Jumbo Frames (see below)